jaswu51/Robotics_Notes/README.md

 # RobotManipulators

-This repository tells about the grasping-related literatures, models, and state-of-art algorithms.
+This repository tells about the robot grasping-related literatures, models, and state-of-art algorithms.